 “In short, Conservative Whitehall will have much to learn from Conservative town halls.”

 Examples of Conservative local government cuts include Barnet’s announcement in August that it plans to emulate Ryanair’s ‘no frills’ business model, with some services reduced to what council leader Mike Freer calls a “cheap and cheerful” level.
 Householders would pay extra to jump the queue for planning consents and private sector organisations could take on contracts for parking, the environment, residential care, housing, refuse and recycling.

 And in July, Tory-run Hammersmith and Fulham announced plans to demolish 3,500 council homes on estates declared “not decent neighbourhoods” by leader Stephen Greenhalgh – head of David Cameron’s Conservative Councils Innovation Unit.
 The policy was described by opponents as a “dishonest and destructive socio-political experiment.”Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.